My early career choices

 Next, I worked at AVEX Electronics where I was responsible for introducing and installing a computer network across three sites.
 This is where I really discovered the power of digital networks, and the potential they opened up for individuals within and outwith an organisation to share information and collaborate on projects.

 Designing and delivering training courses to support employees through a major systems change sparked an interest in learning and I applied for a lecturing post at the University of Paisley.
 Here, as well as teaching about computer networks, I became interested in learning with networked technology and I was an early pioneer of developing online courses.

-In 2000, I organised one of the first large-scale educational conferences to be broadcast live online across the world, and managed a project team responsible for implementing the National Grid for Learning (the precursor to Glow) to enable schools across Scotland to access educational resources on the Internet.
+In 2000, I organised one of the first large-scale educational conferences to be broadcast live online across the world (Fusion2000 which ultimately evolved into the Scottish Learning Festival), and managed a project team responsible for implementing the National Grid for Learning (the precursor to Glow) to enable schools across Scotland to access educational resources on the Internet.

 I became interested in the policy underpinning education and lifelong learning in Scotland, and developed this further when I joined the Scottish Government in 2003.
 In my ten years in government most of the roles I had related to skills and employment not technology, although I was responsible for e-learning policy for a couple of years.

 I took up a role as vice principal at Ayrshire College in 2013 where I had a wide range of responsibilities including our management information systems and data analytics.
 So, although I was involved at a different level than when I set out over 30 years ago, I’d kind of come full circle in my career!

 Two years ago this week I became principal of West Lothian College.
 The skills and experience I have acquired in my long and varied career are being put to good use in this role, and I am very excited about the possibilities for the college in the years ahead.

 The early signs that I was a techie